Gillian Anderson recounts her Madame Tussauds moment on set of 'The Crown'

-LOS ANGELES, Nov 10 (Reuters) - Playing famous people comes with myriad challenges and Gillian Anderson had it tougher than most when she took on British Prime Minister Margaret Thatcher in the new season of “The Crown” without any special effects.
+LOS ANGELES (Reuters) - Playing famous people comes with myriad challenges and Gillian Anderson had it tougher than most when she took on British Prime Minister Margaret Thatcher in the new season of “The Crown” without any special effects.

 Thatcher enters the Netflix television series portraying the British royal family as it moves into the 1980s, when the polarizing Conservative Party leader was at the height of her power.